Transport in China: Ports and shipping

 China has more than 2,000 ports, 130 of which are open to foreign ships.
-The major ports, including river ports accessible by ocean-going ships, are Beihai, Dalian, Dandong, Fuzhou, Guangzhou, Haikou, Hankou, Huangpu, Jiujiang, Lianyungang, Nanjing, Nantong, Ningbo, Qingdao, Qinhuangdao, Rizhao, Sanya, Shanghai, Shantou, Shenzhen, Tianjin, Weihai, Wenzhou, Xiamen, Xingang, Yangzhou, Yantai, and Zhanjiang.
+The major ports, including river ports accessible by ocean-going ships, are Beihai, Dalian, Dandong, Fuzhou, Guangzhou, Haikou, Hankou, Huangpu, Jiujiang, Lianyungang, Nanjing, Nantong, Ningbo, Qingdao, Qinhuangdao, Rizhao, Sanya, Shanghai, Shantou, Shenzhen, Tianjin, Weihai, Wenzhou, Xiamen, Yangzhou, Yantai, and Zhanjiang.

 China has sixteen "major" shipping ports with a capacity of over 50 million tons per year.
 Combined China's total shipping capacity is in excess of 2,890 million tons.
 By 2010, 35% of the world's shipping is expected to originate from China.
 The seven largest port terminals are Dalian, Guangzhou, Nanjing, Ningbo, Qingdao, Qinhuangdao, Shanghai.
 Additionally, Hong Kong is a major international port serving as an important trade center for China.
 In 2005 Shanghai Port Management Department reported that its Shanghai port became the world's largest cargo port, processing cargo topping 443 million tons and surpassing Singapore's port.
 The Port of Shanghai is presently undergoing significant upgrades.
 Shanghai Model Port Alliance is responsible for many of the upgrades that are expected to make Shanghai's port more automated, minimizing the loss of goods and time while helping Customs collect more accurate tariffs.
 If the Shanghai project is successful, there is interest in replicating the process in other Chinese ports.

 In 2003 China's major coastal ports handled 2.1 billion tons of freight.